Code-Institute-Submissions/first-milestone-5/README.md

 - Type email adress in the contact forum, its not a must but if you want to give feedback then you ought to do it.

+## Wireframes
+For the wireframes i used a tool called [marvelapp](https://marvelapp.com/).
+It is simple and understanding and it gave the feeling of simplicity when it came to drawing the wireframes , because it made the drawing and the overall look of using the tool easy without any complications.
+It wasn't to find what i was looking for since they had lots of of different alternatives.

+View my wireframes for different screen sizes to be more specific:

+- Desktop Wireframes

+- Tablet Wireframes

+- Mobile Wireframes

+For further investigation you can click on wireframes.
+It will show you all the wireframes that i created for the three devices, mobile, tablet and desktop!